clipperhouse/gen/README.md

 The goal is to keep the API small.
 We aim to implement the **least number of orthogonal methods** which allow the desired range of function.

 It’s about types.
-If something would be expressed <T> in another language, perhaps it’s a good candidate for gen. If it would not be expressed that way, perhaps it’s not a good candidate.
+If something would be expressed &lt;T&gt; in another language, perhaps it’s a good candidate for gen. If it would not be expressed that way, perhaps it’s not a good candidate.

 We avoid methods that feel like wrappers or aliases to existing methods, even if they are convenient.
 A good proxy is to imagine a user asking the question ‘which method should I use?’.
 If that’s a reasonable question, the library should be doing less.